SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

     char *hostname                             ="example.s3.ap-south-1.amazonaws.com";
     ```

-    > **Note:** The `USERNAME` and `PASSWORD` is provided as empty string "" since the S3 bucket URL created has public access provided.
-Refer [Configuring AWS S3 Bucket](#configuring-aws-s3-bucket) section on how to upload Firmware in AWS S3 Bucket.
+    > **Note:** The `USERNAME` and `PASSWORD` is provided as empty string "" because the S3 bucket URL that was created has public access provided.
+Refer to [Configuring AWS S3 Bucket](#configuring-aws-s3-bucket) section on how to upload Firmware in AWS S3 Bucket.

-    - For Private resource: While trying to download the private resource, please make sure to create the pre-signed URL and use it in HTTP_URL as shown below.
+    - For Private resource: While trying to download the private resource, make sure to create the pre-signed URL and use it in the HTTP_URL as shown below.
       ```C
       #define HTTP_URL "filename?query_parameters"  // This should be used when pre-signed URLs are passed
       ```